agrawalharshit/EC545---Smart-Home-Security/README.md

 6. Two Arduinos: MEGA used for automated functions (e.g. occupancy-based lighting), Wifi-Module Arduino interfaces with the MEGA - overwrites automated commands based on input through phone application.

 ## Modelling:
-For modeling, UPPAAL:https://uppaal.org/ was used for creating the Finite State Maching corrsponding to lighting control, garage door control and RFID authentication system.
+For modeling, [UPPAAL](https://uppaal.org/) was used for creating the Finite State Machine corresponding to lighting control, garage door control and RFID authentication system.

 ## Coding:
 #### 'SmartHomeMEGA.ino'